-However, the first place in Italy (since 1993) and still the No. 1 Halloween venue is at the Devil's Bridge, a famous tourist sight, in
+The medieval walled town of Corinaldo, northeast of Ancona in central Italy's Le Marche region, calls itself the Italian Halloween Capital.
+However, the first place in Italy (since 1993) and still No. 1 Halloween venue is at the Devil's

-Borgo a Mozzano, a few miles north of Lucca in Tuscany.
+Bridge in Borgo a Mozzano, a few miles north of Lucca in Tuscany.
+Elsewhere, head to the small town of Triora in Liguria, famous for its 16th-century witch trials during the Inquisition.